ER1 – Reminiscing on a Year of DiXiT

 When my application of the DiXiT-ER position at the University of Borås’ Swedish School for Library and Information Science was accepted, there was at least one rather important person I was yet to meet: my future DiXiT supervisor Mats Dahlström.
 Of course I was familiar with his work (having made eager use of his Human IT paper Drowning by Versions in my dissertation), but we hadn’t met, except in the formal and pixelated setting that was my job interview.

-So I was very happy when I was finally able to meet up with Mats and Merisa about two months before the start of my fellowship, when my wife and I visited Borås on a visit to get the lay of the land.
+So I was very happy when I was finally able to meet up with Mats and Merisa about two months before the start of my fellowship, when I visited Borås on a visit to get the lay of the land.
 This time we took the plane, not the cargo ship that I would travel with a couple of months later (and that left me stranded in Gothenburg industrial harbor).

 We met in a bar (it wouldn’t be our last) where, as luck would have it, a pub quiz had just started.
 In Swedish, obviously.
 But we entered it on a whim, because it seemed like fun and if nothing else it might break the ice.
 Reader, we won the quiz!
 There was a little embarrassment when the Swedish quiz organizers mispronounced our team name (the ‘Dixiteers’) transforming it into something more vulgar, but overall it was a wonderful evening and the start of a great professional and personal friendship.
 Looking back, I have a lot of nice memories of my time in Sweden (like Midsommar, Eurovision, and Halloween get togethers, to name just a few) and I have my fellow DiXiT-SSLISers Merisa, Mats and Mikael to thank for that.